-College Seniors: College seniors may apply for a 100% scholarship toward their first resident or extension course taken at the Seminary, and a 25% scholarship on each subsequent course (up to 9 hours) while concurrently enrolled in their undergraduate college.
+College Seniors: College seniors may apply for a 100% tuition scholarship toward their first resident or extension course taken at the Seminary, and a 25% scholarship on each subsequent course (up to 9 hours) while concurrently enrolled in their undergraduate college.

-Pentecostal Theological Seminary Graduate Alumni: Seminary graduate alumni are eligible for one free audit course per academic year in the resident program or at any extension site participating in the alumni scholarship program (scholarships are applied toward tuition only student is responsible for fees).
+Pentecostal Theological Seminary Graduate Alumni: Seminary graduate alumni are eligible for one free audit course or 50% off one for-credit course per academic year in the resident program or at any distance learning site participating in the alumni scholarship program.
+Scholarships are applied toward tuition only.
+The student is responsible for fees.

-State Overseers: Full-time Church of God State Overseers may apply for one free course per academic year (scholarships are applied towards tuition only, student is responsible for fees).
+State Overseers: Full-time Church of God State Administrative Bishops may apply for one free course per academic year.
+Scholarships are applied towards tuition only. the student is responsible for fees.

-Mission America Fund: A Pastor and/or spouse can receive sponsorship for their Seminary tuition.
-The contributing church may receive credit for World Missions sponsorship for monies designated to the pastor/spouse who is attending the Seminary.
-Churches should forward funds to the Seminary Business Office and designate funds to the Mission America, Project #8000023 "Pentecostal Training" and indicate the name of the pastor/spouse to be funded.
+Mission America Fund: A Senior Pastor and/or spouse can receive sponsorship for Seminary tuition.
+The contributing church may receive World Missions sponsorship credit for monies designated to the senior pastor/spouse who is attending the Seminary.
+Churches sending funds to the Seminary Business Office should designate Mission America Project #8000023 "Pentecostal Training" and indicate the name of the senior pastor/spouse to be funded.

-MASTER DEGREE PROGRAMS INSTITUTIONAL GRANTS AND LOANS
+MASTER DEGREE PROGRAM INSTITUTIONAL GRANTS AND LOANS

 Black American and Hispanic Student Loan: This ethnic loan program is limited to \$4,500 for tuition per academic year and may be awarded to up to six students.
 These funds are part of the Home Missions Loan Program and must be repaid with service to the Church of God in an approved ministry area (service payback) or paid back with interest as a loan (loan payback).
 (See Home Missions Loan program guidelines below.)
-Applicants must complete and submit an Application for Financial Aid to the Financial Aid Office and complete a FAFSA to be considered for this scholarship.
+Applicants must be enrolled as a full-time student (9 credit hours of more); must complete and submit an Application for Financial Aid to the Financial Aid Office; and complete a FAFSA to be considered for this scholarship.
 (Available as funds permit.)

-Home Missions Loan: The Seminary sponsored tuition loan is limited to \$4,200 per academic year for ministerial student candidates who are interested in and willing to serve as pastor, associate pastor, church planter or other approved positions in the following regions in the United States:
+Home Missions Loan: This Seminary sponsored tuition loan is limited to \$4,200 per academic year for ministerial student candidates who are interested in and willing to serve as pastor, associate pastor, church planter or other approved positions in the following regions in the United States:

 - Home mission states

 - Urban mission

-- Hispanic mission
+- Latino mission

-- · Black mission
+- Black mission